 4010.
 Entrepreneurship (3).
 Pr., MKTG 3310, MNGT 3100, FINA 3610.
 Covers the entrepreneurial process from conception to birth of a new venture.
-Students learn how to evaluate and convert opportunities into a business.
+Evaluate and covert opportunities into a business.
 Students work in teams to write a business plan for a new business venture.
+Same as MNGT 4010.